Qualifying Surviving Spouse (the Formerly Qualifying Widow/Widower) Tax Filing Status

-- If you file as Qualifying Widow (or Widower) with Dependent Child, you will get the same tax benefits that you would get if you filed as Married Filing Jointly.
-The Qualifying Widow (or Widower) filing status entitles you to use the Married Filing Jointly tax rates and the highest standard deduction amount (if you do not itemize deductions).
+- If you file as Qualifying Surviving Spouse, you will get the same tax benefits that you would get if you filed as Married Filing Jointly.
+The Qualifying Surviving Spouse filing status entitles you to use the Married Filing Jointly tax rates and the highest standard deduction amount (if you do not itemize deductions).

 - If your spouse died during the tax year, you can still use Married Filing Jointly as your filing status for that year (as long as you otherwise qualify).
-For two years after that, you may be eligible for the Qualifying Widow (or Widower) with Dependent Child filing status.
+For two years after that, you may be eligible for the Qualifying Surviving Spouse filing status.

-- If you have a dependent child, you have not remarried, and you meet certain other requirements (see below), you can file as Qualifying Widow (Widower) with Dependent Child for two years after the year of your spouse's death.
+- If you have a dependent child, you have not remarried, and you meet certain other requirements (see below), you can file as Qualifying Surviving Spouse for two years after the year of your spouse's death.

-If a spouse died during 2021 and the surviving spouse did not remarry in 2021, or if a spouse died in 2021 before filing a 2021 tax return, the surviving spouse can file as married filing joint.
-A joint return needs to show the 2021 income of the deceased spouse prior to death, and all 2021 income of the surviving spouse.
-When e-Filing indicate “Filing as surviving spouse."
+If a spouse died during 2022 and the surviving spouse did not remarry in 2022, or if a spouse died in 2023 before filing a 2022 tax return, the surviving spouse can file as married filing joint.
+A joint return needs to show the 2022 income of the deceased spouse prior to death and all 2022 income of the surviving spouse.
+When e-filing, indicate “filing as surviving spouse" - in your eFile account, you can select that you are filing with a deceased spouse.

-For the two years after the year of your spouse's death, you can use the Qualifying Widow(er) filing status if all 5 of the following statements are true:
+For the two years after the year of your spouse's death, you can use the Qualifying Surviving Spouse filing status if all 5 of the following statements are true:

 - For the year in which your spouse died, you filed (or could have filed) a joint return with your spouse.